How to use Action mode on your iPhone

 Action mode struggles with light, or a lack thereof.
 That’s especially true when filming indoors.
 In dim surroundings, a ‘More Light Required Message’ will pop up on the screen.
 That doesn’t mean Action mode won’t work indoors, just that the image quality may not exactly be crystal clear.

-That can be tweaked, though, by navigating to Settings, tapping Camera > Record Video, and clicking on the ‘Action Mode Lower Light’ option.
-The feature will slightly polish what will still likely be a very grainy video, but don’t expect Spielberg quality.
+That can be tweaked, though.
+Navigate to Settings, tapping Camera > Record Video, and clicking on the ‘Action Mode Lower Light’ option.
+The feature will slightly polish what will still likely be a very grainy video, so don’t expect Spielberg quality.

 If you simply must take the Action indoors, try to find a well-lit area.
 Or, better yet, don’t activate it at all.